coltondane/regex-tutorial/gist-regex.md

 ### Greedy and Lazy Match

 In the regex listed above there is not an example of a lazy match, the '{n}' notation however is a good example of a greedy match that is used multiple times.
 The characteristic that qualifies that syntax as 'greedy' is that it tries to match as many digits as possible because credit cards have a very fixed pattern.
-A lazy match appraoch would not be applicable here as Visa cards, for example, do not have varying numerical patterns.
+A lazy match approach would not be applicable here as Visa cards, for example, do not have varying numerical patterns.

 ### Boundaries